COVID19 Prevention Checklist Industry Guidance

 Golfers and Facility Practices

-- Golf courses that provide food service and/or retail sales should refer to the checklist guidance for restaurants and retail, including restrictions specific to certain counties.
+- Golf courses that provide food service and/or retail sales should refer to the checklist guidance for food and drink service and retail, including restrictions specific to certain counties.
 Golf courses that host any events should refer to the checklist guidance for large social gatherings.
 (Updated 5/27/20)

 - Out-of-state clients must adhere to the Keep Maine Healthy plan.
 (Updated 6/10/20)